Sets a new benchmark for sub-£100 disc brakes

 Shimano Deore M6000 disc brake keeps bumping up the standard of what a budget stopper can really be, premium performance with a great price.

-Of our trio of budget stoppers, the Shimano Deore M6000 is the most refined and is not that far removed from the XT (tested elsewhere) in terms of quality and finishing.
 As with most brakes, the price above is for the base brake and doesn’t include a 180mm disc rotor or adapter, which are going to set you back £29.99 (180mm) and £11.99 respectively.
 Although this seems like a hidden cost, you aren’t buying parts you don’t need and you can customise your set up.

 On most in-line design with the master cylinder sitting parallel to the bar, you can often adjust the reach on the front of the lever and that’s the case here.
 Like all Shimano brakes, the Deore attaches to the bar using a hinged clamp, which has a built-in security feature.
 Unfortunately, we broke this the first time we used it but to be honest we’re not big fans of it, it just seems overkill.